Maximilian-Seitz/ExDemonKing/chapters/Chapter_1.md

 Carefully observing my surroundings, I noticed it.
 I had been spotted.

 Not by a goblin.
-A beast furrowed it's snout.
-It's head turned in my direction.
+A beast furrowed its snout.
+Its head turned in my direction.
 Did it smell me?
 It didn't matter.

 My crawl became more upright.
 Less concealed, but faster, I had hoped.